|

 of a number of programs for the Windows and Internet environment.

-PC-Axis is aimed at any organisation interested in publishing
+PC-Axis is aimed at any organization interested in publishing

 tabular statistical data, and is used by a number of Statistical